DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 It is difficult to tell how common this use case is since users of current collection management systems often ignore information conflicts.
-It is likely that situations like this may become more common in future, as curators discover more of shared history between specimens.
+It is likely that situations like this will become more common in future, as curators discover more of shared history between specimens.
 At its heart, this use case demonstrates the need of handling information sources independently from specimens.